 Parents are urged to foster punctuality.
-Students are expected in their classroom by 8:15am.
+Students are expected in their classroom by 8:15 a.m.
 A student is considered tardy if he/she is not in their classroom by that time.
-Students who arrive at their classroom after 8:15am must sign in at the office before they can enter the classroom.
+Students who arrive at their classroom after 8:15 a.m. must sign in at Door #3 before they are allowed to enter the classroom.